This Virtual Piano Appraisal is designed for those of you who would like to know the approximate value of your piano.

-1. What it is.
+What it is.
 Name, Age, Serial Number, Model, Size and Type.
 Read on from this point if you are not sure.
 Once you have gathered this information, do a search for your piano to find out what it may be worth.

 If you are selling your piano and have any of the following records, find them.
 If you are buying a piano, ask for them.

 Service Records: Has the piano serviced on a regular basis?
 Tuning receipts are proof the piano has been well maintained.
 This will also give the buyer/seller a professional contact to verify the condition and therefore the value of the piano.

 Original Purchase Price: If you know it, this will help determine its present value, giving you a starting point in the appraisal formula you will soon find at the end page of this information.

 Restored Pianos: A receipt for the work performed is vital to determining the value.
 It tells us who did the work, what was done, how well it was done, and how long we can expect it to last, all vital factors in determining value.

 The condition of the cosmetics will enhance the value of any piano, but the value has much more to do with the interior workings.
 What would you pay for a beautifully shined used car that needed a new engine and transmission?